Theory of Supervibronic Transitions via Casimir Polaritons

 A large amount of theoretical work has been reported in the past few years on the search of novel reaction or energy transfer pathways enabled by cavities \cite{Pino2015,Du2018,Saez-Blazquez2018,Galego2019,Semenov2019,Climent2019Plasmonic,Lacombe2019,Hoffmann2020,Li2020Origin,Perez-Sanchez2020,LiHuo2021, Du2022, Mandal2020Polarized,Li2021Solute,Flick2017, Sidler2021,Yang2021QEDFT,Wei2021,TerryWeatherly2023,Li2023QMMM,Wei2023,Fischer2023,Sukharev2023,Aroeira2023}.
 For one example, Mandel \textit{et al.} \cite{Mandal2020Polarized} numerically observed that, for a single \ch{LiH} model molecule coupled to a cavity mode at electronic transition frequencies, the permanent dipole moments of the molecule may generate photons during electronic excitations.
-This photon generation process is reminiscent of the dynamical Casimir effect \cite{Moore1970,Schwinger1993,Uhlmann2004,Dodonov2010,Macri2018}, a mechanism states that real photons can be generated from the vacuum due to a fast change of boundary conditions or dielectric properties of the matter.
+This photon generation process is reminiscent of the dynamical Casimir effect \cite{Moore1970,Schwinger1993,Uhlmann2004,Dodonov2010,Macri2018}, a mechanism stating that real photons may be generated from the vacuum due to a fast change of boundary conditions or dielectric properties of the matter.
 Because most strong coupling experiments are performed in the collective regime with the molecular number $N = 10^{6}\sim 10^{12}$, \cite{Ribeiro2018,Nagarajan2021,Simpkins2023} the transferability of these theoretical predictions made under single-molecule strong coupling to the collective regime remains unclear.

 In this Letter, we theoretically report a remote energy transfer pathway from electronic to vibrational degrees of freedom enabled by collective VSC conditions.
 As illustrated in Fig. \ref{fig:demo}, this energy transfer pathway relies on the dynamical Casimir effect which generates IR cavity photons due to the permanent dipole change after a sudden electronic excitation of the molecules.
 Moreover, under collective VSC conditions, the excited IR photon mode can efficiently transfer energy to the vibrational degrees of freedom, thus achieving a remote electronic to vibrational energy transfer, or a remote vibronic transition.
-Below, with a model system of $N_{\rm e}$ electronic two-level systems (TLSs) plus $N_{\rm v}$ vibrational harmonic oscillators coupled to an IR cavity mode, we will perform both analytical and numerical studies to reveal the collective and resonant nature of this vibronic transition pathway.

 \paragraph{Theory.} We start with the widely applied Pauli--Fierz Hamiltonian \cite{Flick2017,Hoffmann2020} for describing molecules coupled to a single-mode cavity: